khiav223577/atomically/README.md

 ## Usage

+**ActiveRecord callbacks will NOT be called when calling below methods.**

 ### create_or_plus _(columns, values, on_duplicate_update_columns)_

 Import an array of records.
 When key is duplicate, plus the old value with new value.